 How do I use Ruby scripts?

 Our Web hosting service allows you to use CGI scripts created in the Ruby programming language.
-We currently have Ruby versions 1.9.3 and 1.8.7 available (although the 1.8 series will soon be removed from our servers).
+We currently have Ruby version 2.7.4 available.

 Note that using the Ruby language directly for CGI scripts is separate from using Ruby on Rails, which we have a separate page about (and for which we no longer support new installations).

 Installing a Ruby script as a CGI

 Here are some tips on using Ruby for CGI scripts:

 1. Use the correct Ruby location

 Make sure that the first line of your script points to the correct location of Ruby on our servers.

 If you expect your script to be compatible with any version of Ruby, you should use this path: